pazfe/product-docs/CONTRIBUTING.md

 ### Pull request page

 Immediately after creating the PR, GitHub takes you to the pull request details page.
-You may want to book mark this page since it is where you can read comments from reviewers and provide any additional information we might request.
+You may want to bookmark this page since it is where you can read comments from reviewers and provide any additional information we might request.

 Please note the tabs on this page: